luclib/CppBeginBeyond/CppMasterCheatsheet.md

 Original object owns data in the heap while the copied object holds a pointer to the data of the original object.

 **Syntax - r-value refrence**

 ```cpp
 Type::Type(Type &&source);
 Player::Player(Player &&source);
 Move::Move(Move &&source);
 ```

 **NOTE**:

 * No `const` qualifier as the parameter source has to be modified to null out its source.
 * Use of r-value reference via use of the `&&` sign.

 **Example**: move constructor prototype

 ```cpp
   Move(Move &&source);        // Move Constructor
 ```

 **Efficient copying**
 Move constructor definition

 ```cpp
   Move::Move(Move &&source)
     :data{source.data} {
       source.data = nullptr;
     }
 ```

 Here we are 'stealing' the data and then nulling out the source pointer.

 ---

 # Appendices

 ## C++ Setup and Configuration

 ## Makefiles

-Makefiles are configuration files used to automate the build process of software programs.
+**Makefiles** (or **makefiles**) are configuration files used to automate the build process of software programs.
 They are used to specify the dependencies between source code files, object files, and executable files, and to define the commands that should be executed to build the program.

-They are written in a specific format that defines targets, dependencies, and commands to be executed when a target is Sbuilt.
+They are written in a specific format that defines targets, dependencies, and commands to be executed when a target is built.

 * When a makefile is executed, the make utility reads the file and determines which targets need to be rebuilt based on their dependencies and modification times.
 * It then executes the necessary commands to build the target, which may involve compiling source code files, linking **object files**, or running various scripts.

 The simplest example would be:

 ```makefile
 main: main.o
   g++ -o main main.o
 ```

 * `g++`: C++ compiler used in example (GNU)
-* `-o`
+* `-o`: renames the output file to one of the programmer's choosing.

 ### Object (`.o`) Files

 In a Makefile, `.o` files are **object files** that are produced by compiling source code files.

 When compilling a C++ file, the compiler generates an object file containing the compiled code; that is, machine code that can be linked with other object files and libraries to create an executable program.